Fedict/eid-mw/sdk/readme.txt

 This package contains all necessary files to build applications based on the eID 4.0 middleware.
 The following programming languages are supported:

-- Windows: C,
+- Windows: C, C++, C#
-- Linux:   C,
+- Linux:   C, C++
-- Mac OSX: C,
+- Mac OSX: C, C++

 The SDK is available in the following formats:
-- Windows: MSI file
+- Windows: zip file
-- Linux: tgz file
+- Linux: zip file
-- Mac OSX: dmg file
+- Mac OSX: zip file

 SDK Installation
 ================
-The eID MW 4.0 runtime should be installed before the SDK can be used.
+The eID MW 4.0 runtime should be installed before the SDK can be used, as it contains our pkcs11 implementation, which is essentially the SDK.

-- Windows: follow the instructions of the MSI installation the SDK is installed in:
+- Windows: unzip the SDK package
-	C:\Documents and Settings\<user>\My Documents\Belgium Identity Card SDK 40
-- Linux: extract the files from the tgz file to the directory of your choice
+- Linux: unzip the SDK package
-- Mac OSX: open dmg file and optionally copy the mounted directory
+- Mac OSX: unzip the SDK package

 Contents of the SDK
 ===================